derrickpereira/world50best2025/README.md

 ## 📱 Usage Guide

 ### For Event Attendees
-1. **Browse Events** - Filter by Hong Kong district, date, or search by venue/bar
+1. **Browse Events** - Filter by location, date, or search by venue/bar
 2. **Build Agenda** - Add events to your personal schedule
 3. **Track Bar Visits** - Mark bars you've visited and track progress
 4. **Make Predictions** - Predict the top 5 bars before the ceremony
-5. **Map View** - Explore events geographically across Hong Kong

 ### For Event Organizers
 - Real-time view of user engagement